UmangMahe/To-Do-List-Website/README.md

  4. Make sure Apache servers are running, sudo systemctl status apache2.service
  5. Open browser and type 'localhost/todolist' or 'localhost:<your port number>/todolist'

-*THIS PROJECT WAS SOLELY MADE AS AN ASSIGNMENT FOR THE COLLEGE AND MAY OR MAY NOT BE WELL DOCUMENTED AND EFFICIENT, ANY SUGGESTIONS AND COMMITS ARE HIGHLY APPRECIATED*
+*THIS PROJECT WAS SOLELY MADE AS AN ASSIGNMENT FOR THE COLLEGE AND MAY OR MAY NOT BE WELL DOCUMENTED AND EFFICIENT, ANY SUGGESTIONS AND COMMITS ARE HIGHLY APPRECIATED ;)*

-# Creator and maintainer - Umang Maheshwari
+*Creator and maintainer - Umang Maheshwari